What is a contractor mortgage?

 Day rate calculation example

-At 4.5x income, this contractor could borrow up to £540,000.
-Compare that to a salary-plus-dividends assessment on the same contractor’s limited company accounts, which might show £50,000–£60,000 of declared income and a maximum mortgage of £225,000–£270,000.
+At 4.5x income, that contractor could borrow up to £540,000.
+Run the same person through a salary-plus-dividends assessment of their limited company accounts and you might see £50,000–£60,000 of declared income and a mortgage capped at £225,000–£270,000.
+The borrowing calculator gives you a quick baseline before you talk to a broker.

 Umbrella company vs limited company contractors